splunk-soar-connectors/dossier/readme.md

 **Note:**  Users will need a new API key.

- Users will need to get a new API key from the BloxOne Platform - ActiveTrust Platform API will not be valid.
+ Users will need to get a new API key from the BloxOne Platform - ActiveTrust Platform API will now be invalid.